METEO 3 Lesson 7 Images

 Text description of the dry slot image.

 The image is divided into two sections, each showing a weather satellite infrared image of the eastern United States.
-Both sections depict a large swirling mass of clouds with a notable clear area labeled "Dry Slot."
+Both sections depict significant cloud coverage associated with a large area of low pressure, along with a notable clear area labeled "Dry Slot".
 In the left image, the dry slot appears as a lighter region cutting into the cloud formation, while in the right image, it appears darker, contrasting with the surrounding lighter clouds.
-The images highlight the cloud dynamics associated with a weather system, with the dry slot prominently shown in yellow text.
+The images highlight the contrast in visible satellite imagery at daytime versus nighttime.

 dry conveyor belt